 Meet the Earthfort Family

-Kinser Nyden is the Communications Director and Executive Assistant at Earthfort.
+Kinser Nyden is the VP at Earthfort.
 When she’s not moderating our educational programs or coordinating events and client visits, she’s working on developing marketing strategies involving consumer outreach.
 She is passionate about developing professional relationships with Earthfort clients and providing excellent customer service.
 Kinser is fluent in Spanish, and holds dual Bachelor’s degrees in Communications and Spanish Language and Culture.
 Using her background of international travel experience, she is able to provide innovative, leading-edge solutions to the challenges and needs of our clients.
-Kinser is happiest playing her guitar Ernie, with a perfect cup of coffee and a good book nearby.

-Chandra Wyatt is the Chief Operations Officer for Earthfort.
-Since 2009, providing high-level oversight of finances, logistics and HR duties.
-She formulates strategy, improving performance, procuring material and resources, and securing compliance.
+Chandra Wyatt is the Chief Financial Officer.
+Since 2009, she has provided high-level oversight of finances, logistics, and HR duties.
+She formulates strategy — improving business performance, procuring material and resources, and securing compliance.
 As a person who loves the outdoors and hiking, Chandra is passionate about helping land managers improve agriculture in an environmentally friendly way.

 Matthew Slaughter is the Founder, President and Laboratory Director of Earthfort.
 He is primarily focused on customer support through consultation and education, but he is also responsible for product research and development.
 As the creator of Earthforts products, (Soil ReVive, and Soil ProVide) he is constantly striving to help customers understand and use the products to the greatest advantage of the end-users.
 As a scientist, philosopher, and poet, Matthew is always learning and attempting to integrate natural, holistic processes into agriculture.
 Even while growing up, he was deeply connected with nature, from observing bullfrog development from egg to tadpole to full-grown frogs at the age of nine, to spending countless hours and days hiking, camping, and canoeing with family and the Boy Scouts.
 If you can ever find him not working at Earthfort, you might find him walking in the woods of Oregon with Kong, a 70 pound Black Chow Chow, or creating music or some other art with his wife of over 25 years, Melissa.